appatalks/POC-GitHub-Action-Workflows/README.md

 - **my-action.`<extension>`**: These similarly named files are related to `my-action.yml`.
 It contains configuration data or inputs, or is related in someway that can be used by the corresponding YAML file.

-## How to Use

-To run these Proof of Concept GitHub Actions, follow these steps:

-1. Click on the YAML file you are interested in.

-2. Click the "Raw" button to view the raw content of the file.

-3. Copy the entire content.

-4. Create or navigate to your GitHub repository where you want to use the action.

-5. Create a new GitHub Actions workflow file (e.g., `.github/workflows/my-workflow.yml`) or edit an existing one.

-6. Paste the copied content into your workflow file.

-7. Customize the action as needed by modifying the YAML configuration.

-8. Commit and push your changes to trigger the workflow.

 ## Notes

 - Make sure to review and adjust the configurations in these YAML files to fit your specific project requirements.